AlanFajayan/js-dev-env/notes.md

 Run app in silent mode: 'npm start -s'

 # Git
+  - create a new repository in GitHub, and add Node to .gitignore
+  - clone the repo and copy the url it provides
+  - in terminal, type 'git clone 'https://github.com/alanfajayan/js-dev-env.git Development/js-dev-env'
+  - useful commands
     * git status                            // to view pending commits
-  * git add .                             // to stage changes
+    * git add .                             // to stage changed files
-  * git commit -m "description of commit" // commits locally
+    * git commit -m "description of commit" // to commit changes locally
-  * git push                              // commits to GitHub
+    * git push                              // to push your project to GitHub
     * git pull
     * git fetch
     * git merge

 # VSTS
   * to install TFVC CLI, type 'sudo npm install -g tfx-cli'